 Emily is an alumna of Providence College.
 When not at work, she can be found in New Hampshire, hiking or skiing, and relaxing with her friends, both human and canine.

 Jackie is a woman of action.
 She drives both herself and her colleagues to have a direct impact.
 Jackie’s clients benefit from her passion for making a difference (ignited by her time volunteering in Tanzania), and her business management acumen, honed while working in her family’s printing business.
 Motivated by the power of change, Jackie works on fundraising and executive search projects blending her masterful customer service skills with her love of data analytics.
-Her clients include: Beaver Country Day School, Lawrence Academy, New England Baptist Hospital, Regis College, and Robert F. Kennedy Children’s Action Corps.
+Her clients include: Beaver Country Day School, Hebrew SeniorLife, Lawrence Academy, Regis College, Robert F. Kennedy Children’s Action Corps, and The Yard.

 An accomplished dancer and proud native Mainer, Jackie can be found on stage or on the coast enjoying both the sand and the snow.

 Jamie makes it all add up.
 As a member of the Development Guild DDI administrative team, Jamie puts her degree in accounting from Bentley University to great use.
 A huge fan of numbers and details (and the New England Patriots and Boston Red Sox!), Jamie approaches her work with dedication to accuracy.
 Helping us help our clients deliver results and support their constituencies, Jamie is inspired by the big picture, for both Development Guild DDI and our clients.

 Her prior experience includes working in the office of her family-owned sports bar and interning in London at Anderson-Ross Chartered Accountants.
 When not focused on the numbers, Jamie can be found listening to live music, relaxing with her cat Rosie, or reading, preferably on the beaches of Truro, Cape Cod.